finance

 2. Pradhan Mantri Mudra Yojana(PMMY):

-Pradhan Mantri Mudra yojana
+Pradhan Mantri Mudra yojana logo

 This scheme was launched in 2015, and it is headed by MUDRA.
 MUDRA stands for Micro Units Development and Refinance Agency.
 It grants funds to micro units and non-cooperative small business sectors.
 Furthermore the interest rate varies from bank to bank, and there are no minimum loan amount criteria.
 This scheme is again classified into three categories: